-I serve as pastor of Roots because I’m passionate about seeing lives transformed.
-This is my passion because my life was transformed when I was a teenager and God’s love rescued me from gang life.
-Since then I’ve served and led youth, young adults, and families in cities throughout the U.S., from Urbana, IL to New Orleans, and from Boston to Los Angeles.
-In New Orleans, I graduated from the School of Urban Missions and served on staff at Trinity Christian Community, a holistic ministry serving the Hollygrove neighborhood.
-In Boston, I graduated from Gordon-Conwell Seminary’s Center for Urban Ministerial Education (CUME) and started a mentoring program for at-risk youth.
-In LA, I served as a pastor of a multi-ethnic and multi-socioeconomic congregation that gathers near Skid Row.
-Wherever I’ve been called, I’ve endeavored to use my gifts to equip the church for transformative ministry in the local community.
-I love teaching, writing, and graphic design.
+T. C. serves as Lead Pastor of Roots because he’s passionate about seeing lives transformed.
+His life was transformed as a teenager by God’s love when he was rescued from gang life.
+Since then, he’s served and led youth, young adults, and families in cities throughout the U.S.—from Urbana, IL to New Orleans, and from Boston to Los Angeles.
+He graduated from the School of Urban Missions in New Orleans and served on staff at Trinity Christian Community, a holistic ministry serving the Hollygrove neighborhood.
+In Boston, he graduated from Gordon-Conwell Seminary’s Center for Urban Ministerial Education (CUME) and started a mentoring program for at-risk youth.
+In LA, he served as a pastor of a multi-ethnic and multi-socioeconomic congregation that gathers near Skid Row.
+Wherever T. C. has been called, he’s endeavored to use his gifts to equip the church for transformative ministry in the local community.
+He loves teaching, writing, and graphic design.
 He’s currently working on a book called Forged: Following Jesus into a New Kind of Family.
 Together with Osheta, he parents three teenaged children.
-They love seeing movies, playing board games, and exploring the history and cultures of cities.
+They love seeing movies, playing board games, and exploring the history and cultures of cities together.

 Osheta Moore, Community Life Pastor